 This is the Fall 2017 Newsletter and includes typical meeting times, email addresses for club leaders, and information on upcoming events for King George 4-H.

-Camp information will be posted here when available.
+2018 Camp registration is OPEN!
 Camp is held at the Northern Virginia 4-H Center (nova4h.com) and is a 5-day, 4-night event for youth ages 9-13; teens ages 14-18 attend as camp counselors.
-Counselor applications are available in late December and include an interview and multiple training events.
-Camper registrations are available in early March.

 These first 2 forms can be saved on your computer and filled out.